Somni

 Restaurant in West Hollywood, California, U.S.

-Somni is a restaurant in West Hollywood, California.
+Somni is a restaurant in West Hollywood, California, United States.
 It initially opened Beverly Hills, California in 2018, then closed in 2020 during the COVID-19 pandemic.
 In November 2024, it reopened in West Hollywood, and, in June 2025, it became the first restaurant along with Providence in Greater Los Angeles to win three Michelin stars.
+With a starting price of $645 per person, it is the most expensive restaurant in Los Angeles.